Compassion Fatigue & How to Overcome It

 To add to the pressure, many healthcare professionals who experience compassion fatigue have little autonomy or authority.
 They’re usually can’t make tough calls and are dependent on supervisors and physicians to tell them what to do.

-They can’t work effectively because they have to tip-toe around every corner– they have to get proper permission before they do certain tasks, even though those tasks are well within their boundaries of experience.
+They can’t work effectively because they have to tip-toe around every corner.
+They have to get proper permission before they do certain tasks, even though those tasks are well within their boundaries of experience.
 It stops them from doing simple tasks.
-Instead of critical thinking and deciding what’s best for the individual patient, the their workload generally depends on inflexible protocols and avoiding institutional penalties.
+Instead of critical thinking and deciding what’s best for the individual patient, their workload generally depends on inflexible protocols and avoiding institutional penalties.

 Common Symptoms of Compassion Fatigue